Jimmy Wululu: Career

 Wululu started professionally painting in the late 1970s.
 He is best known for his bark art and his art on hollow poles.
 His bark art is of the traditional Aboriginal style, which means that these bark arts are made of ochre and sheets of bark.
-He is known to work frequently with David Malangu.
+He worked with David Malangi.
 Wululu has rights in Balmbi country to paint via his mother's mother.
 This means that he is entitled to paint the Yathalamarra stories.
 He is best known for his catfish bone designs on his bark and poles.

+Exhibitions

 Wululu's work has been included in major exhibitions such as the Dreaming Exhibition in the United States in 1988.
 His works have been a part of many other exhibitions.
 Fifteen of his poles were featured in the Magiciens de la Terre show in Paris in 1989.
 Some of the other exhibitions that his other works have been a part of are The Continuing Traditions (1989), I Shall Never Become a White Man at the MCA, Sydney (1994), Aratjara (1993-1994), and Paintings and Sculptures from Ramingining: Jimmy Wululu and Philip Gudthaykudthay at the Drill Hall Gallery (1992).